 - Regular updating of environments, software and computer programs

-- Checks on the authenticity and integrity of files
+- File authenticity and integrity checks

 - Encryption and data encryption

 - Anonymisation or de-identification of confidential or sensitive data